But what she pulled off on Friday at Hershey Racquet Club may in many ways take the cake.

 Predictably, the tears flowed and the voice cracked as Shaak spoke of the one that got away.
 But only for a little while, as slowly a hefty dose of perspective creeped into the conversation.

 "It's not the way I wanted to end my season," she sniffed, eyes still moist and red.
-"But I've had a good one, and I have to be thankful just to be out here playing.
-All this (playing in the state tournament) was extra

 And it was oh-so-close to being even greater for Shaak, who couldn't have planned on even being in the state tournament after suffering a serious knee injury in a skiing accident back in February.